puppetlabs/puppetlabs-peadm/documentation/upgrade_with_legacy_compilers.md

 The above will create the needed Node group and Classifier rules to make the compilers legacy.
 Also will add certificate extensions to those nodes.

+If you want to keep puppetDB service on the converted compilers, you can do so by passing the `remove_pdb` parameter as `false`.

 ### 4. Upgrade Puppet Enterprise

 After you have completed the above steps, you can proceed with the upgrade of Puppet Enterprise as usual using the puppetlabs-peadm module.
 There is no need to do the above ever again.